 By default, no users outside of your publishing house can download your Edelweiss Digital Review Copies without being granted access by you or someone else in your organization.
 Review Copy access can be granted proactively, by adding access for your contacts or reactively, by responding to requests.

 To proactively grant access, you can either send a download link to your customers to give them access to individual titles, or you can ‘Auto-Approve’ customers, which allows them to download any of your titles that are available for download.
+(This process has previously been know as “Whitelisting.”)
 To grant access proactively, you should first set up your Contacts list within Edelweiss.
 ‘Your titles’ may be any of your company’s titles or in some cases, your titles are just titles within a certain sales division, imprint, or imprints.

 Reactively granting access means responding to requests for download that may come to you by email.